Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Case study

-Figure~\ref{fig:non-admissible} is analogous to Figure~\ref{fig:admissible} but taking a non-admissible harmonic reference.
-Figure~\ref{fig:non-admissible:HMPC:Te} shows the result using the HMPC described above, where $T_h = 0.1 T_e$.
-Figure~\ref{fig:non-admissible:HMPC:Th} shows the results if we instead take $T_h = 100 T_e$.
-Finally, Figure~\ref{fig:non-admissible:MPCT} shows the results when using the MPCT controller.
-Comparing Figures~\ref{fig:non-admissible:HMPC:Te} and \ref{fig:non-admissible:MPCT} we see that when the $T_e$ and $S_e$ terms are dominant, HMPC behaves similarly to MPCT.
-However, when $T_h$ and $S_h$ are dominant, the behavior of the closed-loop system changes drastically, as shown in Figure~\ref{fig:non-admissible:HMPC:Th}.
-The reason behind this behavior is the offset cost function $V_h$, which does not penalize the discrepancy between the artificial reference with the reference, but instead between the parameters that characterize them, as discussed in Remark~\ref{rem:shape}.
-This behavior differs from the one expected from classical MPC formulations, including classical periodic MPC formulations.
+Fig.~\ref{fig:non-admissible} is analogous to Fig.~\ref{fig:admissible} but taking a non-admissible harmonic reference.
+Fig.~\ref{fig:non-admissible:Te} shows the result using \emph{perMPCT} and the HMPC described above, where $T_h = 0.1 T_e$.
+Fig.~\ref{fig:non-admissible:Th} shows the results with HMPC if we instead take $T_h = 100 T_e$.
+Finally, Fig.~\ref{fig:non-admissible:input} shows the control inputs corresponding to Fig.~\ref{fig:non-admissible:Te}.
+Comparing Fig.~\ref{fig:non-admissible:Te} and \ref{fig:non-admissible:Th} we see that when the $T_e$ and $S_e$ terms are dominant, HMPC behaves similarly to \emph{perMPCT}.
+However, when $T_h$ and $S_h$ are dominant, the behavior of the closed-loop system changes drastically, as shown in Fig.~\ref{fig:non-admissible:Th}.
+The reason behind this behavior is the offset cost function $V_h$, which does not penalize the discrepancy between the artificial reference with the desired reference, but instead between the parameters that characterize them, as discussed in Remark~\ref{rem:shape}.
+This behavior differs from the one expected from classical MPC formulations.
 However, it might be very interesting for those applications in which maintaining the shape of the trajectory is more important than being closer to the reference at each individual sample time.
-Some potential applications are power electronics, where we want the output to be as close as possible to a perfect harmonic signal, possibly at the cost of decreasing the power-output, or aerospace rendezvous applications.
+Some potential applications are power electronics, where we want the output to be as close as possible to a perfect harmonic signal, possibly at the cost of decreasing the power-output, or aerospace rendezvous.